pjohnso8/cmsc414vm-startup-scripts/README.md

    - On Windows, make sure the SSH config file is not saved as a `.txt` file (e.g., `config.txt`).
 It should be named simply `config`.
 4. **VM File Path:**
    - Ensure the script points to the correct file path for your VM image (`cmsc414.qcow2`).
 Modify it if necessary.
+   **VS Code Extension**
+   - Ensure the Remote - SSH extension from Microsoft is installed on the host machine.

 ## Usage
 Run the appropriate script based on your operating system.